 We were in our last few days of Language School.
 We had successfully completed a year of Boot Camp and another year of Language School.
 Our series of required injections for our targeted mission field were in process and our passports and visas had arrived.
 We had been tested for Tuberculosis, given Yellow Fever shots, Tetanus shots, Dengue Fever inoculations, Malaria pills and a small pharmacy had been accumulated for the specific needs of our remote area, etc.…and we were on a fast track to get into the jungles of Panama!

 My husband became aware of a need of one of the mission families and volunteered us to “stop by and check on a family of six children who had just lost their father” on our way back to California.
 Christina was almost five months old and that little “stop” saw her celebrate her first birthday in that beautiful Nebraska farming community!

 One of the valuable lessons that came out of this well-spent time was the fact that I am responsible for my influence, regardless of how I feel or how others perceive me!
-My husband, children and now grandchildren, and not to forget everyone I come in contact with everyday, are observing and reading me.
+My husband, children and now grandchildren, and not to forget everyone I come in contact with every day, are observing and reading me.
 “You yourselves are our letter, written on our hearts, known and read by everyone.”
 II Cor.
-3:2 A Christian is a living sermon whether or not he says a word!
+3:2 A Christian woman is a living sermon, whether or not she says a word!

 Will others speak well of my Lord because of me or

 will I be someone’s excuse for a bad attitude or behavior?